winitzki/scall/tutorial/programming_dhall.md

   } p
 ```

-It remains to find a stop-gap value and a suitable upper bound on the number of iterations.
+It remains to find a stop-gap value and an upper bound on the number of iterations.

-The stop-gap value should be any function of type `Natural → Natural`.
+The stop-gap value can be any function of type `Natural → Natural`.
 So, we can just use a constant function that always returns `0`.
-(In this way, we will quickly see that the result is wrong, as the `fibonacci` function should never return `0`.)
+In Dhall, this is written as `const Natural Natural 0`.
+(The stop-gap function will never be used, as long as we perform enough iterations.)

-An upper bound on the number of iterations is the number `n` iself.
+A safe upper bound on the number of iterations is the number `n` itself.

-We have obtained the complete Dhall code for the Fibonacci number calculation:
+The Dhall code for the `fibonacci` function becomes:
 ```dhall
 let fibonacci : Natural → Natural
   = λ(n : Natural) → hylo_Nat P functorP n Natural n coalgFib Natural algFib (const Natural Natural 0)